 All that’s required to join this group of fun, inquisitive, enthusiastic people is a love of art and a commitment to volunteering, and a desire to learn.
 The Docent training program spans a 9 month training period and focuses on three main areas: a knowledge of the collections and historic properties; a cultivation of touring skills; and an understanding of art history including major periods and important artists.

-Once you become a docent, you can choose to art lead tours, present art talks to the public, bring art programs to local schools, and so much more!
+Once you become a docent, you can choose to lead exhibition and gallery tours, present art talks to the public, bring art programs to local schools and so much more!

 Docent Training FAQs

 What fees are required to participate in the Training Program?